Learning Development Service

 How can I balance studying and working part-time?

-- Complete a time management planner (168 hours) from the LDS website.
+- Complete a time management planner.
 This will allow you to get an overview of where you are spending your time and help construct a more efficient weekly (or daily) plan.

 - Try to find an employer who will understand your needs as a student.
 For example, Student Jobshop on campus offer many rewarding positions in which you can gain valuable experience while balancing your academic commitments.